NekoMale/FebucciAssignments/README.md

 - Flip on X and Y axis (only 1 axe or both)
 - Invert screenshot colors
 - Keep or not original screenshot

+**N.B.**
+Every font in this tool has been made bigger than usual in order to make easier to use for any people with dyslexia.
+In commercial version font size could be customizable.